tallhamer/MapApp/README.md

 #### DICOM Settings

-Data Directory
+**Data Directory**

-: The DICOM data directory is where you can have your favorite DICOM SCP drop DICOM RT plan and structure set files so that the application can validate them using the MapRT API.
+The DICOM data directory is where you can have your favorite DICOM SCP drop DICOM RT plan and structure set files so that the application can validate them using the MapRT API.

-Arc Check Resolution
+**Arc Check Resolution**

-:  The angular resolution at which to validate an arc treatment field from the DICOM RT plan file.
+The angular resolution at which to validate an arc treatment field from the DICOM RT plan file.

-Surface Reconstruction Method
+**Surface Reconstruction Method**

-:  The reconstruction method that will be used to generate the DICOM surface mesh from the DICOM RT structure contours.
+The reconstruction method that will be used to generate the DICOM surface mesh from the DICOM RT structure contours.

-- Zero Crossing Isosurface (Default) - Uses a signed distance image to determine the zero isosurface (fastest)
+- *Zero Crossing* (Default) - Uses a signed distance image to determine the zero-crossing isosurface (fastest)
-- Marchine Cubes - Using a binary volume image generated from the structure contours (slower recon)
+- *Marchine Cubes* - Using a binary volume image generated from the structure contours (slower recon)
-- Contour Isosurface - Using a binary volume image generated from the structure contours (slower recon)
+- *Contour Isosurface* - Using a binary volume image generated from the structure contours (slower recon)

 The Marching Cubes and Contour Isosurface reconstruction methods alow the user to determine the pixel resolution in the